-The next day, the student attends school he /she will not be permitted to attend normal classes, but will be internally suspended and kept outside the Deputy Head of College Office or the House Patron Office, for the duration of the day.
-On the day of a student being internally suspended, House Patrons will inform parents of the suspension.
+If the student still refuses to attend the detention and has no valid reason, the next day, the student attends school he /she will not be permitted to attend normal classes, but will be internally suspended and kept outside the Deputy Head of College Office or the House Patron Office, for the duration of the day.
+On the day of a student being internally suspended, House Patrons will inform parents of the suspension via ophone call.